HISTORY notes for AMPS Python Client

 - Added

-to return the client's hash id as a number as opposed to the string returned fromget_name_hash
+get_name_hash_valuetoClientto return the client's hash id as a number as opposed to the string returned fromget_name_hash.
+(AC-1169)

 Fixes and other changes: